 Best Western

 Best Western Hotels and Resorts, a pillar of the global hotel industry, is part of the broader Best Western International conglomerate.
-With a network of more than 4,700 hotels in various countries around the world, the franchise has carved a significant niche for itself since its inception in 1946.
+With a network of more than 4,700 hotels worldwide in various countries, the franchise has carved a significant niche since its inception in 1946.
 For over seven decades, the company has been a dominant player in the hotel sector, attracting a diverse clientele.

-Branding plays an integral role in the success of the franchise, one of the most distinctive features of which is the logo.
+Branding plays an integral role in the franchise’s success, and one of the most distinctive features is the logo.
 This wordmark is precisely designed, utilizing a sleek sans-serif font to spell out the company name.
 The choice of font gives the brand a modern yet professional feel.
-Beneath the franchise name, the phrase “Hotels & Resorts” is discreetly placed to emphasize the breadth of services offered by the company.
-Another element of visual identification is a stylized monogram with the letters “BW,” which serves as an auxiliary icon along with the main logo.
+Beneath the franchise name, the phrase “Hotels & Resorts” is discreetly placed to emphasize the breadth of services the company offers.
+Another visual identification element is a stylized monogram with the letters “BW,” which serves as an auxiliary icon and the main logo.

 DoubleTree Hilton

 Established as a subsidiary of Hilton Hotels, DoubleTree by Hilton is an influential name in the hospitality industry, offering luxury accommodations worldwide.
-The brand has been around since 1969, and in that time, it has managed to establish itself as a dominant player in the market.
-Not only the name has earned recognition, but the top-notch service, luxurious rooms, and attention to detail contribute greatly to the brand’s status.
+The brand has been around since 1969, and in that time, it has established itself as a dominant player in the market.
+Not only has the name earned recognition, but the top-notch service, luxurious rooms, and attention to detail contribute greatly to the brand’s status.

 The DoubleTree by Hilton logo leaves a lasting impression.
-The logo uses an elegant serif phrase and a unique graphic element: a stylized pair of trees forming the letter “D.” The use of a deep bronze-brown or black color in the image gives it a refined and sophisticated feel, which fits well with the brand’s luxurious ethos.
+It uses an elegant serif phrase and a unique graphic element: a stylized pair of trees forming the letter “D.” The image’s deep bronze-brown or black color gives it a refined and sophisticated feel, which fits well with the brand’s luxurious ethos.

 The brand’s high reputation is ensured by its commitment to guest satisfaction.
-DoubleTree by Hilton is known for treating guests to a warm, freshly baked cookie upon arrival and going the extra mile to ensure a memorable stay.
+DoubleTree by Hilton treats guests to a warm, freshly baked cookie upon arrival and ensures a memorable stay.
 Small gestures like these often lead to customer loyalty, which helps maintain the brand’s competitive advantage.

 Technology also plays an important role in differentiating DoubleTree by Hilton from its competitors.
-Advanced reservation systems, smart rooms, and a user-friendly mobile app make it convenient for guests to interact with the brand and enrich their overall experience.
+Advanced reservation systems, smart rooms, and a user-friendly mobile app allow guests to interact with the brand and enrich their overall experience.

 Four Points by Sheraton